 Best Time to Visit

+The Peak District is all about spending time outdoors.
+Ideally, you want to plan your visit for when it’s warm and dry.
 Plan your visit between May and September for the best chance of good weather.
-At the very least, it will be warm, and if you get lucky, you’ll also get some dry, sunny days.
+At the very least, it will be warm.
+If you get lucky, you’ll also get some dry, sunny days.

 Another thing to consider is the crowds.
 Some parts of the Peak District are remote and rarely visited; however, some of the more popular hikes and villages can get busy on weekends and during school holidays.